Doolittle by Pixies

 Always heard of the pixies but never listened until i realised i played some songs from the game RockBand.
 It is a throwback to the 90s

 I remember getting in a fight with my ex back in college over this album.
 She said it was total shit, and I kept defending it as genius.
 It's in fact, both.
 But both of us I think missed the point entirely.
 The Pixies are what they are, an eclectic, bizarre, ironic except non-ironic band with dozens and dozens of influences.
 There's no way everything will work, and some styles will please you more over others featured in the album, but it's still a wild ride to this day.
 I love how we never know where the screaming/singing will change and what tempos/chords will intentionally get screwed up.
-It's masterful because it was entirely controlled in the studio, albeit to the band's eventual demise (this is where they started hating working with each other in the studio).
+It's masterful because it was entirely controlled in the studio, albeit to the band's eventual demise (this is where they started hating working with each other).
 You'd have to be a control freak to make this kind of music sound so tight and cohesive.
 It's no longer my favorite Pixies album (kind of iffy at certain points), but it was a game changer for me as I started to get into more alternative music.
 4.5 stars.

 Not really my thing, but I recognize the crazy influence, monster hit, and what can be heard as Baby Grunge.